Humble Homemade Hifi

 Crossover Design

 At Humble Homemade Hifi we offer all stages of design work in regards to loudspeakers crossovers.
 This can vary from basic simulation only based crossovers to full custom design using real-life measurements.
 For simulation only based designs we model the drivers and enclosures so that things like edge diffraction, baffle-step losses, time-delay between drivers and port, etc, are taken into account.
 Impedance curves and frequency curves are then generated using these simulations in combination with extensive real-life data that have been aquired over the years.
 This results in a schematic with a few options for fine-tuning to personal taste.
 For this basic crossover design we charge EUR.
-157,30 including sales tax (EUR.
-130,- excl.
-VAT).
+130,- excluding VAT.
 This price is for a design with a maximum of three drivers.
 For more complex designs a quote will be made.
 An example of a simulation for a three-way loudspeaker can be downloaded here: loudspeaker-simulation-example.pdf

 Please note that a crossover design based on simulations only won't give as good results as one based on real-life measurements of the actual loudspeakers.
 This is due to the simple fact that real-life measurements are more precise and reliable than simulated data.
 With more precise data, more can be achieved.
 A full crossover design on the actual speakers is an extremely time consuming process that not only involves lots of measuring and simulating but also building prototype crossovers and extensive listening sessions.
 This is of course more expensive and involves having the actual speakers here on site.